Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

 docker run -it node
 ```

 Remember that `docker run` creates a new container based on an image.
-In this example, we using the _node_ image, which we do not have locally.
+In this example, we are using the _node_ image, which we do not have locally.
 As a result, Docker pulls the image from the Docker Hub and then create a new container based onn the image.
-The `-it` tells Docker expose an interactive shell from inside the node container to our local machine so that we can interact with the running container.
+The `-it` tells Docker to expose an interactive shell from inside the node container to our local machine so that we can interact with the running container.

 ### Managing Images and Containers